jh1993/Bugfixes/README.txt

 - The game no longer crashes if a unit dies at the start of its turn or while using an action that doesn't take a turn.
 - Soul jarring is no longer removed if the soul jar dies while having reincarnations.
 - Voidflame Lantern starcharged damage is now attributed to the skill itself instead of the buff.
+- Scalespinner is no longer triggered by the breath weapons of non-dragon minions.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.